Community Canvas 2018-19

 The Community Canvas event with Shawnee Elementary School scheduled for Feb 13th, 2019 at Easton Public Market is canceled due to inclement weather.

 To begin, Kellyn Foundation conducts a classroom program series in the schools.
 In these classroom sessions, we discuss the connection between good health and good nutrition through programs created especially for third, fourth and fifth graders.
 Students learn differences between fresh, healthy, whole food and drink compared to processed unhealthy products.
 Students also learn how to read food labels and find the amount of sugar and fat in products.
 In addition, students learn how to make the healthiest choices when they are out at restaurants or away from home with friends.

 Following these presentations, children are asked to take home a packet of materials for their parents that explains Community Canvas.
 Parents also are asked for consent for their child to be considered as an artist contestant at an upcoming art event.

 Once the classroom education has taken place, Lehigh Valley Art Spark conducts an assembly at the school where the students dance, play games and refresh the lessons learned.
 During the assembly, 10 contestants are randomly selected for their school’s Community Canvas art event.

-Eight Community Canvas preliminary art events will take place from October 2017 through April 2018, with the grand finale in May.
+Ten Community Canvas preliminary art events will take place through April 2019, with the grand finale in May.
 Children of Lehigh Valley Health Network (LVHN) employees are not eligible to compete as artists.